Third party advertising sponsors must follow the election advertising rules outlined in the Local Elections Campaign Financing Act.

-Campaign and assent voting communications transmitted before the campaign period are not election advertising so are allowed and do not require sponsorship information.
+Campaign and assent voting communications transmitted before the pre-campaign period are not election advertising.
+These activities are allowed and do not require sponsorship information.